ligurio/zabbix-virtuozzo-template/README.md

 ### License, Authors, Copyright

-This template is distributed under the terms BSD license.
+This template is distributed under the terms of BSD license.

 Copyright (c) Sergey Bronnikov